marbatlle/multiAffinity/README.md

     - wasserstein.txt: remarks every pair of studies that show a significant difference between their distributions.

     Affinity/
+    - Participation Plot: understand the multilayer participation of the genes (if output consists of more than one result).
-    - RWR_matrix.txt: output of random walks
+    - RWR_matrix.txt: output of random walks.

     Communities/
     - molti_output.txt: lays out the different communities defined by Molti-DREAM.